japila-books/spark-sql-internals/docs/spark-sql-hint-framework.md

 === [[hint-catalyst-dsl]] Hint Operator in Catalyst DSL

-You can use `hint` operator from link:spark-sql-catalyst-dsl.adoc#hint[Catalyst DSL] to create a `UnresolvedHint` logical operator, e.g. for testing or Spark SQL internals exploration.
+You can use `hint` operator from spark-sql-catalyst-dsl.md#hint[Catalyst DSL] to create a `UnresolvedHint` logical operator, e.g. for testing or Spark SQL internals exploration.

 [source, scala]
 ----